ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 when weight mechanisms, bursts, or other server policies are implemented.

-If the `request-quota` does not match the maximum number of acceptable requests the relation with that SHOULD BE communicated out-of-bound.
+If the `request-quota` does not match the maximum number of acceptable requests the relation with that SHOULD be communicated out-of-bound.

 Example: A server could